Fred West: Relationship

 Rose's parents forbade their daughter from continuing to date Fred, but she defied their wishes, prompting them to visit Gloucestershire social services to explain that their 15-year-old daughter was dating an older man, and that they had heard rumours that she had begun to engage in prostitution at his caravan.
 In response, Rose was placed in a home for troubled teenagers in Cheltenham in August 1969, and only allowed to leave under controlled conditions.
 When allowed to return home to visit her parents at weekends, Rose almost invariably took the opportunity to visit Fred.

 On her 16th birthday, Rose left the home for troubled teenagers to return to her parents (Fred at the time serving a 30-day sentence for theft and unpaid fines).
 Upon Fred's release, Rose left her parents' home to move into the Cheltenham flat Fred then lived in.
 Shortly thereafter, Fred collected Charmaine and Anna Marie from social services.
 Bill Letts made one final effort to prevent his daughter from seeing Fred, and Rose was examined by a police surgeon in February 1970, who confirmed she was pregnant.
-In response, Rose was again placed into care, but was discharged on 6 March on the understanding she would terminate her pregnancy and return to her family.
+In response, Rose was again placed into care, but was discharged on 6 March with the understanding she would terminate her pregnancy and return to her family.
 Instead, Rose opted to live with Fred, resulting in her father forbidding his daughter from ever again setting foot in his household.

 Three months later, the couple vacated the Cheltenham flat and relocated to the ground floor flat of a two-storey house in Midland Road, Gloucester.
 On 17 October 1970, Rose gave birth to their first child: a daughter they named Heather Ann (speculation remains that Heather may have been sired by Rose's own father).
 Two months later, Fred was imprisoned for the theft of car tyres and a vehicle tax disc.
 He remained imprisoned until 24 June 1971.
 As he served this six-and-a-half-month sentence, Rose, having just turned 17, looked after the three girls, with Charmaine and Anna Marie being told to refer to Rose as their mother.